shri-110011/ML-Projects/Linear Regression Projects/Gradient Descent Implementation/readMe.md

 ## About the project:

-This project shows the implementation of different flavors of the Gradient Descent algorithm namely Batch Gradient Descent, STochastic, Mini-Batch
+This project shows the implementation of different flavors of the Gradient Descent algorithm namely **Batch Gradient Descent**, **Stochastic Gradient Descent**, **Mini-Batch Gradient Descent**.
-Gradient Descent.
 I have used this implementation to solve a regression problem.
 The obtained result from the Gradient Descent algorithm has also been visualized using various plots listed below:
 1. Loss vs Iterations